JPRodrigues-gh/HerbsRestaurant/README.md

     * Update/make changes to a booking
     * Delete a booking
     * Mark a booking as cancelled

+# Manual Testing

+* Tested that a user can make a booking
+    * An email is sent to the restaurant admin advising of the new booking
+    * The booking is listed on the user's booking listing
+    * for each line item a **'Change'** and **'Cancel'** button is activated
+* Tested that a user can change booking details
+    * once a change is made to booking, if the booking had already been confirmed by restaurant admin, the status of the booking will be reset from **confirm='Yes'** to **confirm='No'**
+* Tested that the user can delete a record
+    * Delete option/button was replaced by the cancel button
+* Tested that the user can cancel a booking
+    * When a user cancels a booking **confirm** is set to **'Cancel'**
     * The option to cancel a booking is preferable, as the record will still be visible to the admin
+    * Once the user cancels the booking, the booking is no longer displayed to the user
+    * On cancelling a booking an email is sent to the restaurant admin
     * Functionality can be added later to provide conditions permitting a user to delete a booking

 ## Bugs and Fixes

+# Resolved
 * Images not found when deployed to heroku
     * because some styles sheets and images definitions in the template were not in block tags
     * Also added {% load static %} to all templates due to block end error